VladRub1/thesis-financial-instruments-service/README.md

 The demo is password-gated (macOS-style login window with random ASCII art and haiku).
 The FastAPI API is not exposed publicly.

+### Workflow (public demo)

+1. **Log in** — enter the demo password in the macOS-style login window.
+2. **Configure** — choose pipeline (`ocr+extract` or `ocr_only`), OCR engine (`tesseract` / `paddleocr`), and language in the sidebar.
+3. **Upload a PDF** — select a scanned bank guarantee document.
+A preview of up to 4 pages is shown immediately.
+4. **Process** — click "Process uploaded file".
+A progress bar tracks the job through `queued → running → succeeded`.
+5. **Review results** — the left column shows OCR text (Markdown), the right column shows extracted JSON fields.
+6. **Correct** — if any fields are wrong, edit them in the correction form and submit.
+Each correction is versioned.
+7. **Look up past jobs** — switch to the "Job results" tab and enter a job ID to retrieve earlier results.
+8. **Lock demo** — click "Lock demo" in the sidebar to return to the login gate.

+Processing typically takes **2–3 minutes per document** on CPU.
+If the worker is busy, jobs wait in queue.

+Below are screenshots clarifying the workflow.

 ### Screenshots

 **Login gate:**